X Financial (NYSE:XYF) Stock Rating Upgraded by Zacks Investment Research

-X Financial (NYSE:XYF) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research report issued on Saturday, Zacks.com reports.
+X Financial (NYSE:XYF) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued on Saturday, Zacks.com reports.
+The firm currently has a $1.00 target price on the stock.
+Zacks Investment Research‘s price objective would suggest a potential upside of 7.53% from the stock’s current price.

 According to Zacks, “X Financial is a technology-driven personal finance company primarily in China.
 It focused on serving underserved prime borrowers and mass affluent investors, according to the Oliver Wyman Report.
 X Financial is based in Shenzhen, China. “

-Separately, ValuEngine cut shares of X Financial from a “hold” rating to a “sell” rating in a research report on Saturday, March 14th.
+Separately, ValuEngine downgraded X Financial from a “hold” rating to a “sell” rating in a research note on Saturday, March 14th.

 About X Financial